PyLadiesCZ/Resources/README.md

 # PyLadiesCZ-swag

 PyLadies and the PyLadies logo are trademarks of the [Python Software Foundation][1].
-[Trademark Usage Policy][0] PyLadies i PyLadies logo jsou ochrannou známkou [Python Software Foundation][1].
-[Trademark Usage Policy][0]
+[Trademark Usage Policy][0] If you are a PyLadies leader, you are free to adapt the logo to your location.
+However, non-leaders, please [ask][2] first when using a derived version of the logo or when in doubt.
+All files are Print-Ready.

-Dokumenty související s výrobou: samolepek, placek, zrcátek, magnetek a dříve či později i triček.
+PyLadies i PyLadies logo jsou ochrannou známkou [Python Software Foundation][1].
+[Trademark Usage Policy][0] Dokumenty související s výrobou: samolepek, placek, zrcátek, magnetek a dříve či později i triček.
 Všechny soubory jsou předpřipravené pro tisk už s ořezovými značkami.
 Organizátoři PyLadies srazů mohou volně využívat loga pro účely propagace srazů.
-Kdokoliv další může o užívání a šíření loga požádat [zde][2]
+Kdokoliv další může o užívání a šíření loga [požádat][2]

 ##Samolepky PyLadies - Stickers
 #### PyLady Geek logo